Corsican wines are produced on the mountainous Mediterranean island that is a mix of elegant coastal towns, dense forest, and rugged peaks.

 The sea often adds notes of salt and iodine to the wines, which are strikingly evident in the not less characteristic white wines from Vermentino, which in Corsica wine region proves to be a great Mediterranean white wine.
 The third speciality is the Muscat, with each winemaker following his own philosophy.

-Cultural and Natural Places to Visit in Corsica
+Wineries to Visit in the Corsica wine region

 Elegant Calvi attracts the yachting crowd but it’s even more than just a marina.